mygethub-99/mygamefinal/README.md

 app.yaml: Main GAE application config file that determine GAE project that app resides on.

-README.md: You are looking at it.
+README.md: Provides information and instructions related to the app survive.

 dict_list.py: Contains supporting code for game function.

-models.py: Contains classes related to game forms for input and response messaging.
+models.py: Contains classes related to game forms for input and response http messaging.

 settings.py: Contains web client that is used for oauth operations.